 - However, in the case of Electro-Charged, despite the Illusory Bubble application not doing any damage, Mona’s initial Bubble’s Hydro application onto an existing Electro aura will cause Electro-Charged damage to occur, which ticks twice.
 This is bad because the second tick will prematurely break the bubble.

 Once the Illusory Bubble is applied, smaller mob enemies will be trapped in the bubble and be disabled for several seconds, while large mob enemies will only have the Bubble effect applied (as indicated by the constellation ‘weird patterns’ on their bodies).

 Any subsequent damage will burst the bubble.
-That source of damage will gain a DMG% bonus (based on Mona’s Burst skill level).
+That source of damage will gain a DMG% bonus (based on Mona’s Burst talent level).